4 officers, 16 men

-On 18 Feb 1943, P/206305 Sister Muriel May Masters QAIMNS, Sister-in-charge 90 British General Hospital Families Section, was awarded the Royal Red Cross for exceptional devotion to duty at Malta.
+On 18 Feb 1943, P/206305 Sister Muriel May Masters QAIMNS, in charge of 90 General Hospital Families Section, was awarded the Royal Red Cross for exceptional devotion to duty.
 DDMS Malta Colonel William Kenneth Morrison wrote:

-On 18 Feb 1943, Captain (Temp Major) Ernest Edward Spring RAMC was appointed an Additional Officer of the Military Division of the Most Excellent Order of the British Empire in recognition of his gallant and distinguished services in Malta.
+On 18 Feb 1943, W/Captain (Temp Major) Ernest Edward Spring was appointed a Member of the Military Division of the Most Excellent Order of the British Empire in recognition of his gallant and distinguished services in Malta.
 DDMS Malta Colonel William Kenneth Morrison wrote:

 As Registrar of 39 British General Hospital, this officer has carried out his duties with thoroughness and enthusiasm for work which has set an excellent standard for the unit.
 His sound judgement and shrewd common sense have been invaluable.
 On Saturday 25 Apr 1942, when the hospital was severely bombed on three separate occasions by a total of 80 to 100 enemy bombers, resulting in the deaths of four patients and eight RAMC personnel, his steadiness and coolness gave a fine example to all ranks as he organised rescue work and arranged for the evacuation of the patients.